gurjant31/EHND-activities/README.md

 ```

 ### Fifth Activity - Exploiting the Vulnerability:
-This activity requires you to exploit the vulnerabilities you find in the last activity.
-Try to google about the exploation methods depending upon your findings.
-Don't be upset if you didn't get any successful explotation.
-List your steps you did for vulnerability exploation,submit it and be happy :)
+This activity requires you to exploit the vulnerabilities you found in the last activity.
+Try to google about the exploitation methods depending upon your findings.
+Don't be upset if you didn't get any successful exploitation.
+List your steps you did for vulnerability exploitation, submit it and be happy :)

 ```
 References:-